je-santos/MPLBM-UT/examples/singlephase_and_tortuosity_DRPcarbonate/README.rst

 ================================================================================
-Tortuosity calculation in a carbonate rock
+Single-phase Flow and Tortuosity Calculation in a Carbonate Rock
 ================================================================================

 In this example, the method to calculate the tortuosity of the flow paths in a carbonate is presented.